Political Science, '17

 When choosing a major, the field of Political Science came naturally for Robertson.
 Since she can remember, she has always had a flair for politics and a hope to work in the field.

-“Having this degree will help me keep up to date on a lot of issues that affect lawyers all the time,” she said.
+“This degree will help me keep up to date on a lot of issues that affect lawyers all the time,” she said.

 Castleton opened up many doors to help Robertson in her pursuit of law school.
 One of the biggest opportunities included her involvement in a local campaign for nearly six months.